-The International Travel Risk Review Committee (ITRRC) evaluates education abroad activities when a significant health or safety concern is raised and decides whether to suspend that international activity.
+The International Travel Risk Review Committee (ITRRC) evaluates student travel and education abroad activities when a significant health or safety concern is raised and decides whether to suspend that international activity.
 ITRRC may decide to suspend an education abroad activity before a program starts or while it is in progress.

 This health or safety concern may arise from a variety of sources, including: U.S. Department of State, governmental or non-governmental health organizations, risk assessments from travel assistance providers, UNH faculty and staff with an expertise in the area, on-site staff officials, international education organizations or other indicators of potential or emergent health or safety threats.